MicrosoftDocs/SupportArticles-docs/Office/Client/office-suite-issues/office-opens-outdated-files.md

 When you open a Word or PowerPoint file from SharePoint on-premises in a Microsoft 365 desktop app, you see the local cached file instead of the current server document contents.
 An **Updates Available** button appears in the middle of the status bar at the bottom of the app window.

 ## Cause
 This behavior is by design.
 The AutoSave feature isn't available in SharePoint on-premises.
-Therefore, the app doesn't merge the changes from the SharePoint Server until you select **Updates Available**.
+Therefore, the app doesn't merge the changes from the SharePoint server until you select **Updates Available**.

 ## Workaround